Boise, Idaho: West Boise

 West Boise is home to Boise Towne Square Mall, the largest in the state, as well as many restaurants, strip malls, and residential developments ranging from new subdivisions to apartment complexes.
-The Ada County jail and Hewlett Packard's printing division are also here.
+The Ada County jail and Hewlett-Packard's printing division are also here.
 It is relatively the flattest section of Boise, with sweeping views of the Boise Front.
 West Boise also borders the city of Meridian.

 Cityscape

 Climate

-Boise has a semi-arid continental climate (Köppen climate classification BSk), with four distinct seasons.
+Boise has a cool semi-arid climate (Köppen climate classification BSk, Trewartha climate classification BSak), with four distinct seasons.
+Boise has similar temperatures and precipitation patterns as that of a Mediterranean climate (Koppen: Csa).
 Boise experiences hot and dry summers with highs reaching 100 °F nine days in a typical year and 90 °F on 55 days.
 Yet because of the aridity, average diurnal temperature variation exceeds 30 F-change in the height of summer.
 Winters are moderately cold, with a December average of 32.1 °F, and lows falling to 0 °F or below on around one night per year, with some winters having several such readings and most having none at all.
 Snowfall averages 18 in, but typically falls in bouts of 3 in or less.
 Spring and fall are mild.
 Extremes have ranged from -28 °F on January 16, 1888, to 111 °F on July 12, 1898, and July 19, 1960; temperatures have reached -25 °F and 110 °F as recently as December 22, 1990, and August 10, 2018, respectively.
 Precipitation is usually infrequent and light, especially so during the summer months.
 It averages approximately 12 in annually.

 Tornadoes are rare in Ada County and the Boise area.
 Since 1950, only twelve tornadoes have been documented within the county, and four of those were during the same storm on August 3, 2000, which is also the most recent date a tornado was documented in the area.
 None of the tornadoes have been ranked higher than an F1 on the Fujita scale, and no injuries or fatalities were ever documented.